dsp2003/clef/README.md

 + [N] New quest: "The Brain Hunter".
 Automatically assigned upon picking up the Brain Extractor.
 Reward: 100-500 pixels

++ [M] Removed protection from randomly generated dungeons.
+Explaination: they weren't designed to use shields in the first place, and lots of players has already experienced problems with being unable to even access their front entrances, "thanks" to randomly generated ground obstacles, which also went under protection of the shield.

++ [N] More zoom levels (from 1.0 to 10, with 0.5 step) and screen resolutions:
+ - 640 x 480
+ - 800 x 600
+ - 1024 x 576
+ - 1360 x 768
+ - 3200 x 1080
+ - 3200 x 1200
+ - 3200 x 1536
+ - 3840 x 1080
+ - 3840 x 1200
+ - 3840 x 1536
+ - 4096 x 2160

 To-do
 -----

++ Restore all removed biomes and mini-biomes

 + The moons with more life and loot underneath, not just a stinky fuel